mrmike/SimpleAndroidDocker/README.md

 ```

 ### Sample project
-There's a sample Android app project showing how this image can be used for Android continous integration.
+There's a sample Android app project showing how this image can be used for Android continuous integration.
 Take a look at https://github.com/mrmike/android-ci-sample